-There are a few different methods of making a meringue (see below for more details on each one), but in my humble opinion, a Swiss Meringue is the best one.
-Swiss meringue is made by cooking egg whites and sugar together over a double boiler and then whipping it until a super fluffy, billowy meringue emerges.
-The egg whites are cooked through which takes away any fear of consuming raw eggs, and it has a thick, glossy texture that can't be matched.
+There are several different methods of making a meringue (see below for more details on each one), but in my humble opinion, a Swiss Meringue is the best one.
+The egg whites are fully cooked, and it has a thick, glossy texture that can't be matched.
+If you are nervous about consuming raw egg whites (which I always am), use this Swiss meringue in any recipe calling for uncooked meringue.

 What is a Meringue?

 A meringue is a mixture of egg whites and sugar that is beaten until light and fluffy.
 A meringue has many uses.
-It can be used to make cookies, or a pavlova, by baking up the meringue for a long period of time.
+It can be used to make cookies or a pavlova by baking up the meringue for a long period of time.
 It can be turned into buttercream by adding chunks of butter to the warm meringue while it is beating.
 Or, it can be used to top a pie.
-You can also take the meringue one step further by torching it, or placing it under the broiler.
-This turns the meringue a beautiful dark color and gives it a toasted flavor.
+You can also take the meringue one step further by torching it or placing it under the broiler.
+This caramelizes the meringue, turning it a beautiful dark color and giving it a toasted flavor.

 Overview of Ingredients